RTMC Astronomy Expo: History

 The organization annually presented the Clifford W. Holmes Award for "Major Contribution to Popularizing Astronomy, the Warren Estes Memorial Award for "Best Use of Simple Materials and Technique" in making telescopes, and the Clyde Tombaugh Award "Creative Innovation in Telescope Design".

 To better reflect the evolution of amateur astronomy, the Riverside Telescope Makers Conference was renamed the RTMC Astronomy Expo in 2003.
 Each year the scope of activities continued to grow and evolve and had lectures, workshops, extensive beginners activities, a swap meet, astronomy clubs and other organizations, and vendors demonstrating and selling astronomical products.
 The Expo promoted family activities with swimming, canoeing, horseback riding, archery, wall climbing.
 Extensive hiking and mountain biking trails were also available.

 On 12 October 2019, the Board of the RTMC announced that 2019 was the last year that the Astronomy Expo will be held.

 Nightfall

-The RTMC also produced an early autumn star party called Nightfall in Borrego Springs, CA. Nightfall is still held by the Riverside Astronomical Society on the weekend in October that corresponds with the new moon.
+The RTMC also produced an early autumn star party called Nightfall in Borrego Springs, California.
+Nightfall is still held by the Riverside Astronomical Society on the weekend in October that corresponds with the new moon.